peppergrinder/js_codecademy/README.md

 - We can also change an item in an array using its index, with syntax like `myArray[0] = 'new string';`
 - Arrays have a length property, which allows you to see how many items are in an array.
 - Arrays have their own methods, including `.push()` and `.pop()`, which add and remove items from an array, respectively.
-- Arrays have many methods that perform different tasks, such as `.slice()` and `.shift()`, you can find documentation at the Mozilla Developer Network website.
+- Arrays have many methods that perform different tasks, such as `.slice()` and `.shift()`, you can find documentation at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) website.
 - Some built-in methods are mutating, meaning the method will change the array, while others are not mutating.
 You can always check the documentation.
-- Variables that contain arrays can be declared with let or const.
-Even when declared with const, arrays are still mutable.
-However, a variable declared with const cannot be reassigned.
+- Variables that contain arrays can be declared with `let` or `const`.
+Even when declared with `const`, arrays are still mutable.
+However, a variable declared with `const` cannot be reassigned.
 - Arrays mutated inside of a function will keep that change even outside the function.
 - Arrays can be nested inside other arrays.
 - To access elements in nested arrays chain indices using bracket notation.